Studies Link Big Pharma Money With Brand Name Drug Prescribing

-The authors stress the findings represent an association, not cause-and-effect, but in an accompanying editorial JAMA Internal Medicine editor-at-large Robert Steinbrook said proving a causal relationship may not be necessary.
+The authors stress the findings represent an association, not cause-and-effect, but in an accompanying editorial, JAMA Internal Medicine editor-at-large Robert Steinbrook said that proving a causal relationship may not be necessary.

 ProPublica Analysis Confirmed

-It may seem obvious that drug company payments affect doctor prescribing patterns, but until this year proof for the trend has been lacking.
+It may seem obvious that drug company payments affect doctor prescribing patterns, but until this year, proof for the trend had been lacking.

 According to the analysis, which looked at doctors across five common specialties who wrote at least 1,000 prescriptions in Medicare’s Part D drug program, doctors who received more industry money tended to prescribe brand name drugs at a higher rate.
 The highest percentages of brand name prescribing were associated with payments of $5,000 or more, but even a single meal was correlated with a higher brand name prescribing rate.
 Overall, doctors who received industry payments were two to three times more likely to prescribe brand name drugs at very high rates as other doctors in the same field, the analysis shows.

 ProPublica’s research “confirms the prevailing wisdom… that there is a relationship between payments and brand name prescribing,” said Dr. Aaron Kesselheim of Harvard Medical School.
 “This feeds into the ongoing conversation about the propriety of these sorts of relationships.
 Hopefully we’re getting past the point where people will say, ‘Oh, there’s no evidence that these relationships change physicians’ prescribing practices.’”